 4. Toa Payoh

 For a glimpse of day-to-day Singaporean life, take the MRT (Mass Rapid Transit) train straight into Toa Payoh Hub, the buzzing centre of one of Singapore’s oldest satellite towns.
 Here, you’ll get a down-to-earth, suburban shopping experience that’s far removed from the hubbub of the big city.

 Explore the grounds and get a uniquely Singaporean experience when you shop and eat like a local.
-Follow their lead as they pull out the best bargains at the old shophouse stores of Toa Payoh Mall, , some of which have been in existence since the 18th century.
-Get almost anything under the sun, too, at this colossal 186,000 square feet of retail space.
-Choose from home essentials such as rugs and bedsheets, nifty mobile phone accessories or a colourful plethora of shoes and clothes––all at affordable prices.
+Follow their lead as they pull out the best bargains at the old shophouse stores of Toa Payoh Mall, and get almost anything under the sun, too, at this colossal 186,000 square feet of retail space.
+Choose from home essentials such as rugs and bedsheets, nifty mobile phone accessories or a colourful plethora of shoes and clothes—all at affordable prices.

 Toa Payoh Hub & Mall.
 480 Toa Payoh Lorong 6, Singapore 310480.